If you frequent internet marketing related forums and blogs, I am sure you’ve heard this famous saying:

 Now it is time to decide my “angle”.

-I decide that offering a newsletter that is informative and puts me as an authority on the subject is the way to go.
+I decided that offering a newsletter that is informative and puts me as an authority on the subject is the way to go.
 I decide to send out healthy recipes, tips, cooking ideas and the like with my offers blended into the information that I am providing.

 A few examples of great squeeze pages that would entice people to sign up can be seen here.

-Now that you have your landing page and are ready to add your link that is going to allow people to sign up with email address to be included on your list, you will want to go to Aweber and click “Create a New List” in the “My Lists” section.
+Now that you have your landing page and are ready to add your link that is going to allow people to sign up with an email address to be included on your list, you will want to go to Aweber and click “Create a New List” in the “My Lists” section.